mauriciogtec/mauriciogtec.github.io/index.md

 This practical foundation led me to pursue a Ph.D. at UT Austin to work on RL, machine learning, and robotics, building on my mathematics background (BSc from ITAM, master's from Cambridge).
 Key projects included developing an efficient real-time deep-learning vision system for autonomous soccer robots that competed in the RoboCup competition, and creating a new algorithm for goal-conditioned RL.
 I also developed statistical models used by UT Austin to issue COVID-19 response recommendations to government officials in Austin, Texas.
 I further expanded my research experience through internships at Meta AI (FAIR) and Intel AI, working on RL and computer vision, alongside numerous collaborations with experts across diverse fields.

 The thread connecting all my work is a commitment to building AI systems that facilitate optimal decision-making in real-world applications.
-Ultimately, I aim to develop autonomous systems that can operate seamlessly in both digital and physical worlds.
+Ultimately, I aim to develop data-driven systems that can operate autonomously and smartly in both digital and physical worlds.

 <!--
 ## Research